nrinaudo/nrinaudo.github.com/_recschemes/tree_height.md

 And that's our pattern functor!
 In the case of the height of a tree, for example, we know that we'll be manipulating two `TreeF` types:
 - `TreeF[Tree]`, representing the explicit split of larger problems into smaller ones.
-- `TreeF[Int]`, representing larger problems and the solution to the smaller ones that compose them.
+- `TreeF[A]`, representing larger problems and the solution to the smaller ones that compose them.

 <span class="figure">